-The trend remains negative due to the County's high fringe benefit costs, mainly related to the health benefits granted to retirees who started employment before 1994 and to the granting of enhanced pension benefits in 2001; reductions in the County's workforce also contribute to an increase in the percentage.
-However, the ratio has receded somewhat in 2011, dropping from 82 to 81 percent, suggesting positive results in the future.
+In 2012, this trend improves from negative to neutral.
+While the County still has high fringe benefit costs, related to the health benefits granted to retirees who started employment before 1994 and to the granting of enhanced pension benefits in 2001, the ratio has decreased for the past two years.
 The nationwide average for state and local government employees, according to the Employee Benefit Research Institute, was 52 percent in 2010.